Chris Miles (Skins): Series 2

 After Jal had finished her speech (which Chris' father listened to over the funeral proceedings), the friends set off several bright pink fireworks, to say goodbye in their own way.

 Series 3

 Cook is now staying in Chris's old dorm room, shown by the graffiti which read 'Chris loves fish' with a picture of a fish, which is clearly visible in JJ's central episode.
 Also Cook dons a red and white striped shirt formerly worn by Chris, albeit dirtier and more worn.
-The scene in Cook's first central episode where he drinks a cup of water and swallows the fish inside is also a reference to when Chris swallowed a pill down with fish water in his episode in series 1.
+The scene in Cook's first central episode where he drinks a cup of water and swallows the fish inside is likely a reference to when Chris swallowed a pill down with fish water in his episode in series 1.